Information on laws and taxes for British nationals who want to buy property in Cyprus.

 We have published advice on which UK authorities to contact if you think you have been a victim of property fraud.

-If you were living in the UK when you made your purchase you may wish to contact the European Consumer Centres Network which has been set up by the European Commission in co-operation with member states to help consumers with cross-border disputes.
-The centre gives information and advice on problems with buying across borders and can arbitrate when problems arise if they think it might help.
+If you were living in the UK when you made your purchase you may wish to contact the UK European Consumer Centre.
+This is part of the European Consumer Centres Network (ECC-Net) that has been set up by the European Commission in co-operation with member states to help consumers with cross-border disputes.
+The UK European Consumer Centre gives information and advice on problems with buying across borders and can arbitrate when problems arise if they think it might help.

 1 Sylvan Court